 A minimum of a second-class honours degree in a related subject, or equivalent professional experience and/or qualifications.
-An online portfolio submission may be required as part of the selection process.
+An interview and online portfolio submission may be required as part of the selection process.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 Months of entry

 On this course you will extend your photographic work at postgraduate level, defining your own authorial voice within the context of the contemporary documentary environment and the theoretical debates that underpin this.

 There is a strong ethos in social and cultural awareness, supporting projects that are embedded within research and professional practice.
 You will be encouraged to network, publicise and market your work outside the University, and enhance your skills for working in the creative sector.

 What will I experience?

 On this course you can:

 - Experience an intellectual challenge within a productive research community, aided by supportive supervision.

 - Engage with internationally renowned visiting speakers and practitioners.